Most new homes built today are built by production builders who try to make homes as inexpensive/affordable as possible.

-Upgrade your doorbell.
-Your doorbell is the first thing people touch when visiting your home.
+Upgrade your doorbell since your doorbell is the first thing people touch when visiting your home.

 If you cannot decide on a color, select the same color you currently have, just a little darker.

 Don't forget your bathroom wall lighting.
 Exterior lights help personalize your home from the outside.
 Table lamps help spread the light in your room around and make a room more interesting.